-You must retain copies of your SWP3 (including any modifications made during the term of this Permit), a copy of the NOI submitted to DEQ along with any correspondence exchanged between you and DEQ specific to coverage under this Permit, and records of all data used to complete the NOI, a copy of the authorization, documentation of maintenance and repairs of control measures, records of all inspection reports, corrective action documentations, all sampling and monitoring data including date of collection, method of sampling, measurement, evaluation, or inspection, and any other reports required by this Permit, for a period of at least 3 years from the date that your coverage under this permit expires or is terminated.
+- 1. Copies of your SWP3 (including any modifications to it made during the term of this permit); - 2.
+A copy of the NOI submitted to DEQ along with any correspondence exchanged between you and DEQ specific to coverage under this permit and records of all data used to complete the NOI; - 3.
+A copy of the authorization/permit; - 4.
+Documentation of maintenance and repairs of control measures; - 5.
+Records of all inspection reports, all sampling and monitoring data including date of collection, method of sampling, measurement, evaluation, or inspection; - 6.
+Original copies of laboratory reports, if any; - 7.
+Corrective action documentations; - 8.
+Completed Annual Comprehensive Site Compliance Evaluation Reports (ACSCER); and - 9.
+Any other reports required by this permit.

 This period may be extended by written notification from DEQ at any time.
-The Permittee must submit any such records to DEQ upon request.
+The permittee must submit any such records to DEQ upon request.

-Part 9 Standard Permit Conditions
+Part 8 Standard Permit Conditions

-9.1 Duty to Comply
+8.1 Duty to Comply

-You must comply with all conditions of this Permit.
-Any permit noncompliance constitutes a violation of the Clean Water Act, the OPDES Act, and the Oklahoma Environmental Quality Code and is grounds for enforcement action; for permit termination, revocation and reissuance, or modification; or for denial of a permit renewal application.
-Penalties for violation of the permit conditions are provided below:
+You must comply with all conditions of this permit.
+Any permit noncompliance constitutes a violation of the CWA, the OPDES Act, and the Oklahoma Environmental Quality Code and is grounds for enforcement action; permit termination, revocation and reissuance, or modification; or denial of a permit renewal application.
+Penalties for violation of the permit conditions are provided below.

-9.1.1 Criminal Penalties
+8.1.1 Criminal Penalties

 - 1. Negligent Violations: The OPDES Act provides that any person who negligently violates permit conditions is subject to a fine of not less than \$2,500 nor more than \$25,000 per day of violation, or by imprisonment in the county jail for not more than 1 year, or by both such fine and imprisonment (27A O.S. § 2-6-206(G)(1)). - 2.
 Knowing Violations: The OPDES Act provides that any person who knowingly violates permit conditions is subject to a fine of not less than \$5,000 nor more than \$50,000 per day of violation, or by imprisonment in the county jail for not more than 3 years, or both such fine and imprisonment (27A O.S. § 2-6-206(G)(2)). - 3.
 Knowing Endangerment: The OPDES Act provides that any person who knowingly violates permit conditions, and who knows at that time that he is placing another person in imminent danger of death or serious bodily injury, is subject to a fine of not more than \$250,000, or imprisonment in the State Penitentiary for not more than 15 years, or by both (27A O.S. § 2-6-206(G)(3)). - 4.
-False Statement: The OPDES Act provides that any person who knowingly makes any false material statement, representation, or certification in any application, record, report, plan, or any other document filed or required to be maintained under the OPDES, is subject to a fine of not more than \$10,000 or by imprisonment for not more than 2 years, or by both (27A O.S. § 2-6-206(G)(4)).
+False Statement: The OPDES Act provides that any person who knowingly makes any false material statement, representation, or certification in any application, record, report, plan, or any other document filed or required to be maintained under the OPDES Act, is subject to a fine of not more than \$10,000 or by imprisonment for not more than 2 years, or by both (27A O.S. § 2-6-206(G)(4)).

-9.1.2 Civil Penalties
+8.1.2 Civil Penalties